renatoGarcia/icecream-cpp/README.md

 While most compilers will work just fine, until the C++20 the standard requires at least one argument when calling a variadic macro.
 To handle this the nullary macros `IC0()` and `ICECREAM0()` are defined alongside `IC(...)` and `ICECREAM(...)`.

-## Similar projects

-The [CleanType](https://github.com/pthom/cleantype) library has a focus on printing readable types names, but there is support to print variables names and values alongside its types.

 [CI.badge]: https://github.com/renatoGarcia/icecream-cpp/workflows/CI/badge.svg